etam4260/rhud/README.md

 #### Crosswalk Data Fields

+1.  zip/fips/fipstract/CBSA/Congressional District/County
-zip/fips/fipstract/CBSA/Congressional District/County Subdistrict &gt;
+    Subdistrict &gt;
-Zip, Tract, County, CD or CBSA code
+    -   Zip, Tract, County, CD or CBSA code
+2.  year

-year &gt; Value of year
+    -   Value of year
+3.  quarter

-quarter &gt; Quarter of the year
+    -   Quarter of the year
+4.  res\_ratio

-res\_ratio &gt; The ratio of residential addresses in the ZIP – Tract, County, or CBSA part to the total number of residential addresses in the entire ZIP. (for type 1-5) The ratio of residential addresses in the Zip, Tract, County, or CBSA - ZIP part to the total number of residential addresses in the entire Zip, Tract, County, or CBSA. (for type 6-10)
+    -   The ratio of residential addresses in the ZIP – Tract, County, or CBSA part to the total number of residential addresses in the entire ZIP. (for type 1-5) The ratio of residential addresses in the Zip, Tract, County, or CBSA - ZIP part to the total number of residential addresses in the entire Zip, Tract, County, or CBSA. (for type 6-10)
+5.  bus\_ratio

-bus\_ratio &gt; The ratio of business addresses in the ZIP – Tract, County, or CBSA part to the total number of business addresses in the entire ZIP. (for type 1-5) The ratio of business addresses in the Tract, County, or CBSA – ZIP part to the total number of business addresses in the entire Tract, County, or CBSA. (for type 6-10)
+    -   The ratio of business addresses in the ZIP – Tract, County, or CBSA part to the total number of business addresses in the entire ZIP. (for type 1-5) The ratio of business addresses in the Tract, County, or CBSA – ZIP part to the total number of business addresses in the entire Tract, County, or CBSA. (for type 6-10)
+6.  oth\_ratio

-oth\_ratio &gt; The ratio of other addresses in the ZIP – Tract to the total number of other addresses in the entire ZIP. (for type 1-5) The ratio of other addresses in the Tract, County, or CBSA – ZIP part to the total number of other addresses in the entire Tract, County, or CBSA.
-(for type 6-10)
+    -   The ratio of other addresses in the ZIP – Tract to the total number of other addresses in the entire ZIP. (for type 1-5) The ratio of other addresses in the Tract, County, or CBSA – ZIP part to the total number of other addresses in the entire Tract, County, or CBSA. (for type 6-10)
+7.  tot\_ratio

-tot\_ratio &gt; The ratio of all addresses in the ZIP – Tract to the total number of all types of addresses in the entire ZIP. (for type 1-5) The ratio of all addresses in the Tract, County, or CBSA-ZIP part to the total number of all types of addresses in the entire Tract, County, or CBSA. (for type 6-10)
+    -   The ratio of all addresses in the ZIP – Tract to the total number of all types of addresses in the entire ZIP. (for type 1-5) The ratio of all addresses in the Tract, County, or CBSA-ZIP part to the total number of all types of addresses in the entire Tract, County, or CBSA. (for type 6-10)

 ### Fair Markets Rent API